parisni/weblog/docs/posts/spark-reflexions/index.rst

 .. title: Spark Reflexions
 .. slug: spark-reflexions
 .. date: May 13, 2018
-.. tags: spark
-.. author: Nicolas Paris
 .. link:
 .. description:
+.. tags: spark, big-data
-.. category: databases
+.. category: data ingineering

 Spark is a Swiss Army Knife of a hadoop stack.
 It makes glue between tools and is a de-facto interface for them.